 To ensure data privacy, security and proper segregation of your tenant’s data, our platform has a resource management system.
 This system controls access and connection settings for resources on a per request basis and will provide your microservice with the necessary information for accessing these resources programmatically.
 The connection information will not be the same as when developing locally, so you must not embed connection settings in your code.

-This requirement applies to read and write data to databases or files, or while making API-calls to services, both to internal resources provided by the Dolittle platform and external 3rd party services.
+This requirement applies to read and write data to databases or files, or while making API-calls to services, both to internal resources provided by the Aigonix platform and external 3rd party services.

 2. All your applications external endpoints must be configured and exposed through the platform

 For the resource management system to work, and to protect your application and users from data leakage, we encrypt and authenticate all interactions with your application through the platform.
 This means that your microservices will be completely isolated by default, and all endpoints that should be accessible outside our platform needs to be exposed explicitly and configured with appropriate encryption and authentication schemes.

 To enable same-origin authentication flows and adhere to internet best practices, the platform will take control of a set of URIs for the hostnames you have allocated to your application.
 The following paths and any sub-path of these (in any form of capitalisation) are reserved for the platform: